newbruns19/instatsMLUP_Courses/MVUP_RStats/Day1/README.md

 ## Using Google Colab and Recommended Books
 - Gabriel explains the benefits of using Google Colab, including using different GPUs and avoiding pre-installations.
-The course will focus on Mark Lutz's book "Learning Python," which Gabriel considers the Bible of Python learning.
+The course will focus on Mark Lutz's book "Learning Python".
 - Gabriel highlights the importance of having a comprehensive book like "Learning Python" for reference and consultation.
 - The course will use a combination of code in presentations and hands-on applications in Google Colab.